temporal-community/temporal-ai-agent/README.md

 ## TODO
 - The LLM prompts move through 3 mock tools (FindEvents, SearchFlights, CreateInvoice) but I should make them contact real APIs.
-- I need to add a human in the loop confirmation step before it executes any tools.
+- Might need to abstract the json example in the prompt generator to be part of a ToolDefinition (prevent overfitting to the example).
 - I need to build a chat interface so it's not cli-controlled.
 Also want to show some 'behind the scenes' of the agents being used as they run.